- Cancer Information

-Not all people with advanced cancer die from it – for some people, improved treatments can keep the disease under control for months or years.
-Other people find that different health issues become more serious than the cancer.
+Not all people with cancer – even advanced cancer – will die from it.
+For some people, improved treatments can keep advanced cancer under control for months or years.
+Sometimes other health issues (such as heart disease) become more serious than the cancer.

-Some people find the uncertainty of having advanced cancer the most challenging aspect.
-When faced with the possibility of dying, people often think about what they’d like to achieve in the time they have left.
-They may begin to live day by day, or take control of their life by completing practical tasks, such as preparing a will or advance care directive, or planning the funeral.
-For further details, see Planning ahead.
+When faced with the thought of dying, people often think about what they want to do in the time they have left.
+They may begin to live day by day, plan a big trip or do practical tasks, such as preparing a will.
+For more on this, see Looking ahead.

 The prognosis is based on statistics, and it’s entirely possible that you will be on the good side of those statistics, and make it way beyond whatever your oncologist tells you.